anoopj/anoopj.github.io/_posts/2015-03-15-blogging-like-a-hacker.md

 it updated and secure.
 Then I ran into a
 [blog post by Werner Vogels](http://www.allthingsdistributed.com/2011/08/Jekyll-amazon-s3.html) where he mentioned that he was using Jekyll and Amazon S3 to serve his blog.
-With Jekyll, you write the blog posts in [Markdown](http://en.wikipedia.org/wiki/Markdown) that gets converted into static HTML.
+With `Jekyll`, you write the blog posts in [Markdown](http://en.wikipedia.org/wiki/Markdown) that gets converted into static HTML.
 The only remaining challenge is comments, but that's what [Disqus](http://www.disqus.com) is for.

-I finally settled on Github pages (instead of using S3) because it is Jekyll based and well-integrated with Git.
-I get full version control, can post from multiple computers and it is free.
+I finally settled on `Github Pages` (instead of using S3) because it is Jekyll-based and well-integrated with Git.

 ## Why do I like Jekyll?

-* Less maintenance and more secure.
+* Low maintenance and more secure.
 You don't need to run a web server and a database server.

 * Better suited for my work styles.
-I can use a plain text editor to write the blog posts, just do a git commit and push and the changes are live on my blog.
+I can use a plain text editor to write the blog posts, just do a `git commit` and `git push` and the changes are live on my blog in seconds.

 * Version controlled.
 Can use branches and work between machines.